 Visiting Students and Visiting Veterinarian Information

-The faculty and staff of the VMTH strive to be as accommodating as possible toward visitors, yet their primary concern must be to maintain the quality of our clinical training & service programs.
+The faculty and staff of the VMTH strive to be as accommodating as possible toward visiting students, yet their primary concern must be to maintain the quality of our clinical training & service programs.
 Visiting students, including those completing formal externships, are often given responsibility for client communication, patient evaluation and treatment, and data entry into the electronic medical record.
 The performance and behavior of a visiting student reflects on the VMTH.

-- Acceptance is contingent upon availability of places in the requested clinical rotation or service.
+- Acceptance is contingent upon availability of places in the requested clinical rotation or Service.

 - Room and board is not included in the fee listed above.
 It is expected that students will arrange their own travel and accommodations; however, information regarding potential accommodations will be made available on request.

 - A standard professional liability insurance policy with $1 million of coverage is required.
 Overseas students who are not able to obtain professional liability insurance in their home country may apply for coverage through the CVMA Veterinary Insurance Services Company (VISC).
 Information and applications will be sent upon request once a student is accepted.
 Students from North American Schools or Universities may apply for insurance through Wells Fargo Insurance Services.
 If an individual who has made arrangements to visit the VMTH and participate in patient care arrives and does not provide proof of liability insurance, that individual will not be permitted to engage in hands-on patient care until a liability insurance policy can be obtained.

 - Visiting students must provide proof of medical insurance coverage.

 - Visiting students must be proficient in spoken and written English to be accepted.